Trans-Anatolian gas pipeline: Description

 The pipeline cost US$8.5 billion. $800 million of funding was approved by the International Bank for Reconstruction and Development.

-The capacity of the pipeline is 16 e9m3 of natural gas per year at initial stage and would be increased later up to 23 e9m3 by 2023, 31 e9m3 by 2026, and at the final stage 60 e9m3 to be able to transport additional gas supplies from Azerbaijan and, if the Trans-Caspian Gas Pipeline, from Turkmenistan.
+The capacity of the pipeline is 16 e9m3 of natural gas per year at initial stage and would be increased later up to 23 e9m3 by 2023, 31 e9m3 by 2026, and at the final stage 60 e9m3 to be able to transport additional gas supplies from Azerbaijan and, if the Trans-Caspian Gas Pipeline was built, from Turkmenistan.
 Its capacity would be increased by adding parallel loops and compressor stations according to the increase of available supplies.
 The pipeline will consist of 56 in pipes until Eskişehir, and 48 in pipes thereafter and 36 in across Marmora sea.
 The maximum height of the pipeline is 2,700 metres above mean sea level.

 Route

 The TANAP pipeline passes through 20 provinces of Turkey – Ardahan, Kars, Erzurum, Erzincan, Bayburt, Gümüşhane, Giresun, Sivas, Yozgat, Kırşehir, Kırıkkale, Ankara, Eskişehir, Bilecik, Kütahya, Bursa, Balıkesir, Çanakkale, Tekirdağ and Edirne.
 The pipeline starts from Sangachal terminal and in territory of Azerbaijan is the expansion of South Caucasus Pipeline (SCPx).
 From end point of SCPx which is in Erzurum it continues to Eskişehir where it unloads 6bcm of gas entitled to Turkish buyers.
 From Turkey-Greece border continues through Greece, Albania and ends in Italy.
 The exact route of the pipeline is not clear.
 However, it was announced that one branch from Turkey would go to Greece and the other to Bulgaria.
 It would be connected with Trans Adriatic Pipeline.
 The Turkish government said in March 2015 that a branch from Greece through North Macedonia and Serbia to Hungary was also under consideration.